beanb2/intkrige/README.md

 Defining Classes and Variograms
 -------------------------------

 The intkrige package relies on interval-valued spatial objects.
-These objects are named "intsp" and "intgrd" respectively. "intsp" inherits directly from "SpatialPointsDataFrame" objects in the sp class, while "intgrd" inherits from "SpatialPixelsDataFrame".
-These class extensions are created using the function as demonstrated below.
+These objects are named *intsp* and *intgrd* respectively. *intsp* inherits directly from *SpatialPointsDataFrame* objects in the sp class, while *intgrd* inherits from *SpatialPixelsDataFrame*.
+These class extensions are created using the *interval()* function as demonstrated below.

 ``` r
 library(intkrige)